Tmpfs

 tmpfs (short for temporary file system) is a temporary file storage paradigm implemented in many Unix-like operating systems.
-It is intended to appear as a mounted file system, but data is stored in volatile memory instead of a persistent storage device.
+It is intended to appear as a mounted file system, but data is stored in volatile memory rather than on a persistent storage device.

-The idea behind tmpfs is similar in concept to a RAM disk, in that both provide a file system stored in volatile memory; however, the implementations are different.
+The idea behind tmpfs is similar to that of a RAM disk, in that both provide a file system stored in volatile memory; however, the implementations differ.
 While tmpfs is implemented at the logical file system layer, a RAM disk is implemented at the physical file system layer.
 In other words, a RAM disk is a virtual block device with a normal file system running on top of it, while tmpfs is a virtual file system without any underlying block device.

 Semantics

 Everything stored in tmpfs is temporary in the sense that no files will be directly created on non-volatile storage such as a hard drive (although swap space is used as backing store according to the page replacement policy of the operating system).
 On reboot, everything in tmpfs will be lost.

 The memory used by tmpfs grows and shrinks to accommodate the files it contains.

 Many Unix distributions enable and use tmpfs by default for the /tmp branch of the file system or for shared memory.
 This can be observed with df as in this example: